marcominerva/BabelFish/README.md

-# BabelFish
+# Babel Fish

-A sample showcasing the Microsoft Translator Speech APIs to build a real-time voice translation app for the Universal Windows Platform.
+A sample showcasing how to use the Microsoft Translator Speech APIs to build a real-time voice translation app for the Universal Windows Platform.